NullOperatorr/Investigation-of-Session-Hijacking-via-MAC-Spoofing/README.md

 ## Disclaimer

-This repository is intended solely for educational and defensive cybersecurity research.
+This repository is intended for educational and defensive cybersecurity.